stationops/ecs-stateful-set/README.md

 - One EBS volume per replica that is snapshoted and recreated on scale down or task failure (Fargate doesn't support attaching existing volumes)
 - Optional environment variable injection per task (e.g. MY_ID: $index)
 - A managed **Target Group** accessible via the `targetGroup` property
-- Works by a simple Lambda control loop being executed by an Event Bridge Rule
+- Works using a simple Lambda control loop executed by an Event Bridge Rule

 ---